Yukayo/taura-lab/docs/code.md

 # Code

-As a research group working on system softawre, we have a great deal of interest in publishing open source software, both as a research output and for making everybody's research more efficient.
+As a research group working on system software, we have a great deal of interest in publishing open source software, both as a research output and for making everybody's research more efficient.
 We will be adding more in future.